bjnortier/qhull/README.md

 A *Non-robust* Javascript 3D Quickhull Implementation

-The best description of the Quickhull algorithm can be found here: http://thomasdiewald.com/blog/?p=1888
+The best description of the Quickhull algorithm I found is here: http://thomasdiewald.com/blog/?p=1888

 and the paper describing the algorithm in detail can be found here: